luz-vitor/calculatorUsingFlet/README.md

 - `calculator.py`: Contains the code used to build the application.

+- `dist/calculator.exe`: Contains one executable of the project.

 - `requirements.txt`: A file containing the dependencies necessary to execute the code.
 Make sure to install them by running `pip install -r requirements.txt`.

 - `README.md`: This documentation file that provides information about the project.